waynekhan/waynekhan.github.io/index.markdown

 1. Create/edit drafts locally using a good text editor;
 1. Copy-paste into a new WordPress post, and then hit Publish.

 In other words, I hardly use WordPress like its designers intended.
-Sometimes I want to format text in __bold__, _italics_, or even `code`, these don't carry over, which is somewhat dissatisfying: I guess it was inevitable that I'd migrate.
+Sometimes I want to format text in __bold__, _italic_, or even `code`, these don't carry over, which is somewhat dissatisfying: I guess it was inevitable that I'd migrate.

 Anyhow, of late I've been using [Markdown](https://daringfireball.net/projects/markdown/syntax) to write technical documentation.
 It's like a simplified version of HTML.
 HTML is... too verbose.
 There are opening tags and closing tags, it gets in the way of actual content.